Rubber Molding: The Definitive Guide

 Advantages

-The liquid injection process is the same process as regular rubber injection molding, so it also maintains all of the advantages of injection molding.
+The liquid injection process is the same as regular rubber injection molding, so it also maintains all of the advantages of injection molding.
 A bonus in LIM comes from its use of liquid silicone molded rubber products as the stock material.

 Following are some advantages of using liquid silicone rubber.